open-modex/model_GENESYS-2/README.md

 	sudo make install <br/>

 	helpful linux commands within the installation:
-	chmod 777 file	(grant access to file for all users and groups)
+	chmod -R 777 file	(grant recursive access to file for all users and groups)

 **STEP 1: Download Code and import it into Eclipse**